jagprog5/dev-guide/README.md

 This also has implications for a database; a fixed length type which uses integer comparison is handled better than a variable length type (memory issues) which uses a string comparison (slower).

-From a general ergonomics standpoint, golang's conventional error handling is not good because the builtin error type is an opaque string value.
-One must parse the string to find out the enumerated types of errors that can occur in order to handle each case appropriately.
-Most of the time all errors are handled in the same way (the operation failed overall) but in some cases this is important to expose for the caller.

 Unrepresentable states should be impossible.
 This is one of the reasons why C is bad; it's not (reasonably) possible in the language: